JacobCrabill/FlurryPP/README.md

 `make release mpi=n`

-where *release* turns on full optimization, and *debug* removes all optimization and adds flags for both debugging and profiling.
+where *release* turns on full optimization, and *debug* removes all optimization and adds flags for both debugging and profiling. *mpi=n* sets the compilation to serial.
 The code also (optionally) utilizes either OpenMP to take advantage of easy parallelization on desktop computers, or MPI to completely parallelize on both shared- and distributed-memory systems.
 To enable OpenMP or MPI when compiling, just do one of the following:

 `make openmp mpi=n`